Winter weather on the way tomorrow night - NewsBreak

 Snow showers will be possible Friday night with a low near 2 degrees.

-Saturday, Christmas Eve Day, will be mostly cloudy and very cold with a high of 18 degrees.
+Saturday, Christmas Eve, will be mostly cloudy and very cold with a high of 18 degrees.

 Partly cloudy skies are forecast for Sunday night with a low of 17 degrees.